HDI-Project/ATM/docs/source/contributing.rst

 new one from scratch); All tests should pass for every commit on master -- this means you'll have to update the code in ``atm/tests/unit_tests`` if you modify the way anything works.
 In addition, you should create new tests for any new features or functionalities you add.
-See the pytest `documentation
+See the `pytest documentation
 <https://pytest.link>`_ and the existing tests for more information.

-All unit and integration tests are run automatically for each pull request and each commit on master with CircleCI.
+All unit and integration tests are run automatically for each pull request and each commit on master with `CircleCI <https://circleci.com/>`_.
 We won't merge anything that doesn't pass all the tests and style checks.

 Docs
 ----